 A THURROCK woman has launched a non-profit organisation to help parents of children with Attention-Deficit Hyperactivity Disorder (ADHD).

-Founder of Attention for Me, Beverley Boase, 33, of Elgar Gardens, Tilbury, was driven to start the organisation after learning to cope with son, Ethan, seven, who was diagnosed with ADHD at the age of four.
+Founder of Attention for Me, Beverley Boase, 33, of Elgar Gardens, Tilbury, was driven to start the organisation after learning to cope with son, Ethan, seven, who was diagnosed with ADHD at the

 Mum of two Beverley, said: “Having a child with ADHD is very difficult to explain.